bazelbuild/bazel-blog/_posts/2018-12-05-multilanguage-build-system.md

 [Tensorflow](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android)
 for Android.

-This suggests that Bazel is a multilanguage build system and can be useful and extensible beyond the few languages it originally supported.
+This suggests that Bazel is a multi-language build system and can be useful and extensible beyond the few languages it originally supported.